Artificial Intelligence at Work

 Interview: Sociology at Work

 I was interviewed by Mendeley about my work in equity and diversity in research environments.
+It is the first of a two-part interview.
 The original article was published on 16 May 2017.
+The following is an excerpt.

 Publication: Ring a Bell?
 Charles Murray and the Resurgence of Scientific Racism